bmeviauac01/labor-kiindulas-queryopt/.github/pull_request_template.md

-#### Emlékeztető a _pull request_ használatáról:
+#### Emlékeztető a _pull request_ használatáról

-- Ebben a feladatban nincs automata kiértékelés.
+- A megoldásod a laborvezető fogja pontozni, ennél a labornál nincs automatikus értékelés.
-- **Ne szerkessz és ne törölj egyetlen kommentet se** a pull request-ben.
-- A laborvezetődhöz akkor rendeld a pull request-et, amikor **készen vagy, és beadod a megoldást**.
+- A laborvezetődhöz akkor rendeld a pull request-et, amikor készen vagy, és beadod a megoldást.
-- **Ne merge-eld** a pull request-et.
+- Ne merge-eld a pull request-et.

-A folyamatot részletesen lásd itt: <https://bmeviauac01.github.io/laborok/GitHub-hasznalat.html#a-megold%C3%A1s-bead%C3%A1sa>
+A folyamatot részletesen lásd itt: <https://bmeviauac01.github.io/laborok/GitHub/>

+#### A reminder how to use the _pull request_

+- Your submission will be graded by the laboratory instructor.
+There is no automated evaluation here.
+- Assign the pull request to the instructor once you are finished and ready to submit.
+- Do not merge the pull request.

+Please refer to the detailed guide here: <https://bmeviauac01.github.io/laboratories-en/GitHub/>